hasssenYimer1/INSA_Transportation_Project/README.md

 - Inefficient scheduling and routes
 - Lack of real-time updates for passengers
 - Overcrowding without advance notice
-- Poor communication between companies and passengers
+- Poor communication between companies,Drivers and passengers

 Our solution offers **tracking, route optimization, bus capacity monitoring, and feedback systems** to enhance efficiency, safety, and satisfaction.